-The Center for Human Development's HOPE Center provides Hands-On Parent Education (HOPE) to families of children with autism spectrum disorders and other developmental disorders.
+The Ted Lindsay Foundation HOPE Center at Beaumont Children's Hospital provides Hands-On Parent Education (HOPE) to families of children with autism spectrum disorders and other developmental disorders.
 The autism support services offered by the center continue to grow thanks to a generous gift from The Ted Lindsay Foundation.

 In the past, there were few scientifically-supported childhood development disorder treatments to offer families, but now there is hope.
 Research demonstrates that intensive behavioral intervention can dramatically change the lives of children with autism and other developmental disorders.
 Techniques from the field of applied behavior analysis (ABA) effectively teach children to communicate, play appropriately and interact with others.
-The HOPE Center uses a family-focused approach, stressing partnerships between Beaumont Children's Hospital behavioral intervention specialists and parents.
+The Lindsay HOPE Center uses a family-focused approach, stressing partnerships between Beaumont Children's Hospital behavioral intervention specialists and parents.
 We offer a wide variety of services to families, as outlined below.

 The Toilet Learning Clinic is designed to teach children with autism or other developmental disorders to use the toilet.
 At TLC, behavioral psychologists work individually with families during a 7-hour, concentrated program, using an evidence-based, behavior-analytic approach.

-The HOPE Center offers programs for parents who want more information about using behavioral interventions for children with autism and other developmental disabilities.
+The Lindsay HOPE Center offers programs for parents who want more information about using behavioral interventions for children with autism and other developmental disabilities.

 ABCs of ABA: This 2-day introductory weekend workshop teaches the basics of applied behavior analysis (ABA) and is offered throughout the year at no cost to families.
 There is a small fee for interested professionals.
 The ABCs of ABA is required for families prior to enrollment in the CARE program.